 Small business features such as double-entry accounting and tax tools also serve to bolster the home financing side of things.
 GnuCash does really require a degree of familiarity with accounting, but the data analysis and reporting tools are an excellent free alternative to an accountant or financial advisor - and the reconciliation tool for checking transactions on a statement is something that could come in very useful.

-Cloud-based free home finance software for managing your accounts on desktop or mobile
+Free home finance software for managing your money on desktop or mobile

 Mvelopes is an online tool rather than a dedicated standalone program, and this has its advantages and disadvantages.
 There are free and paid-for packages available, but here we're concerned with the free one, and this means there are a few limitations.